BuffChain/tufftoken/README.md

 It is encouraged to familiarize yourself with Diamonds, [this repo](https://github.com/mudgen/diamond) is a good place to start.
 Note that we chose the 3rd implementation [here](https://github.com/mudgen/diamond-3-hardhat).

-It is imperative that you understand how state and storage is managed with within Diamonds.
+It is imperative that you understand how state and storage is managed within Diamonds.
 [This link](https://medium.com/1milliondevs/solidity-storage-layout-for-proxy-contracts-and-diamonds-c4f009b6903) goes over several options and their pros and cons.
 This project uses the diamond storage method, which you can learn more about [here](https://dev.to/mudgen/how-diamond-storage-works-90e) and [here](https://eips.ethereum.org/EIPS/eip-2535#facets-state-variables-and-diamond-storage).
 There are a few additional quirks I would like to call out: